 - Pap smear

 - blood test

-- culture sample (taken from any visible lesion)
+- culture sample taken from any visible lesions

-The results of the test will determine if treatment is necessary.
+The results of your test will determine if treatment is necessary.
 In most cases, bacterial infections will require the use of prescription antibiotics.
-Depending on the type of bacterial infection present, you may receive an antibiotic.
+Depending on your type of bacterial infection, you may receive an antibiotic.
 You may also be prescribed pain relief medications or directed to use over-the-counter pain relief medications.

-Viral infections such as genital herpes are not treatable using antibiotics.
-You may be given a combination of antiviral medications and pain relief medications to treat this condition.
-Lesions that appear on the outside of the genitals as well as within the urethra or genitals may cause significant discomfort during urination.
+Viral infections, such as genital herpes, aren’t treatable using antibiotics.
+You may be given a combination of antiviral medications and pain relief medications to treat a viral infection.

-There aren’t any risks associated with this examination.
+There aren’t any risks associated with a gram stain of urethral discharge.
 However, complications may arise from an abnormal test reading.
 Some infections cause a risk of scarring or impaired fertility if they aren’t diagnosed and treated promptly.

-Call your doctor if you feel pain, discomfort, or experience a resurgence of abnormal discharge from the urethra or genitals.
-This may be a sign of a secondary infection or a flare-up from a viral infection such as herpes.
+Call your doctor if you feel pain, discomfort, or experience a resurgence of abnormal discharge from your urethra or genitals.
+This may be a sign of a secondary infection or a flare-up from a viral infection, such as herpes.